 Think about it – most people in the States have a standard 40 hour a week job; most of us have vehicles; what’s your car doing right now?
 My guess – sitting in the parking lot and, if you live in California, getting unseasonably hot.

-RelayRides is a car sharing service based in San Francisco turns your car into a money making machine.
-Instead of waiting for you to need it, you can rent out your car to travellers or the car-less who need to go shopping.
+RelayRides is a car sharing service based in San Francisco turns your car into money making the machine.
+Instead of waiting for you to need it, you can rent out your car to travelers or the car-less who need to go shopping.
 Hire San Francisco development team to build your next project.
 Make a dash before Halloween.